-Designated Natural Areas, as defined by the Wisconsin Natural Areas Preservation Council, are tracts of land or water so little modified by human activity or sufficiently recovered from the effects of such activity that they contain intact native plant and animal communities believed to be representative of the pre-settlement landscape.
-Designated Natural Areas are those officially listed by the Wisconsin Department of Natural Resources (WDNR) and the Preservation Council (available on line at: http://dnr.wi.gov/).
-There are no Designated Natural Areas adjacent to WIS 23.
+Designated Natural Areas, as defined by the Wisconsin Natural Areas Preservation Council, are tracts of land or water that contain intact native plant and animal communities believed to be representative of the pre-settlement landscape.
+Designated Natural Areas are those officially listed by the WDNR and the Preservation Council (available online at: http://dnr.wi.gov/).
+There are no Designated Natural Areas within the study area.